dan-rodrigues/icestation-32/README.md

 * 640x480@60hz: 25.175MHz VDP/CPU clock
 * 848x480@60hz: 33.75MHz VDP clock, 16.88MHz CPU clock

+### CPU and VDP clock domains

-Note the 848x480 video has two clock domains because the up5k cannot run the CPU at 33.75MHz and meet timing.
-The dual clock domain setup is automatically enabled when `ENABLE_WIDESCREEN` is set.
-The `FORCE_FAST_CPU` parameter is also available to force the single clock domain setup which fails timing in the 848x480 case, although the author hasn't seen it break even with substantial overclock.
+The 848x480 video mode has two clock domains because the UP5K cannot run the CPU at 33.75MHz while also  meeting timing.
+For the `icebreaker` target, the dual clock domain setup is automatically enabled when `ENABLE_WIDESCREEN` is set.
+This can otherwise be manually configured using the `ENABLE_FAST_CPU` parameter.

+If the `ENABLE_FAST_CPU` parameter is set, there is only one clock domain with the CPU running at the VDP clock.
+Otherwise, the CPU runs at half the VDP clock as shown above.

+The ULX3S can run the CPU at the video clock (and beyond) but it defaults to the same configuration as the iCEBreaker for consistency.
+This also means software running on one platform will behave identically on the other.

 ## Audio

 ### iCEBreaker

-The `GAMEPAD_PMOD` parameter enabels audio output on a to-be-released PMOD.
-This is untested.
+The `GAMEPAD_PMOD` parameter enables audio output using the 1BitSquared gamepad / audio PMOD.
+A stereo PDM DAC is used with this PMOD.
+This is the only option available for audio on the iCEBreaker.

 ### ULX3S